Security-Onion-Solutions/securityonion-docs/appendix.rst

    If you're planning to purchase new hardware, please consider official Security Onion appliances from Security Onion Solutions (https://securityonionsolutions.com).
 Our custom appliances have already been designed for certain roles and traffic levels and have Security Onion 2 pre-installed.
 Purchasing from Security Onion Solutions will save you time and effort **and** help to support development of Security Onion as a free and open platform!

-If you have reviewed all of the warnings above and still want to attempt migration, you should be able to do the following.

 .. warning::

    We recommend trying this process in a test environment before attempting in your production environment.